shyammaurya1/Odoo/Module/set access rights for Models.md

 <br></br>
 Open module folder (custom)
 <br></br>
-Create a folder as "security"
+Create a directory as "security"

 <h1>Step 3</h1>
 Create a file as as "ir.model.csv"